rbkrebs/rbkrebs/README.md

 - :martial_arts_uniform: Fun fact: I'm a black belt 3rd of Shotokan Karate!!

 :man_technologist: I've been learning coding since 2015.
-Beafore that I used to hate computers, really!! :stuck_out_tongue_closed_eyes:
+Before that I used to hate computers, really!! :stuck_out_tongue_closed_eyes:

 That changed when I started working at Ministry of Agriculture, doing a lot of bureaucratic activities.
 I realized most of them could be automated with a few lines of code using VBA.